BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2018_short_notes.md

 01/12/2018
 ---
 Yeey!
 I had a really good sleep (8-9 hours).
 The day was also really good.
 I visited my friends, went to my hairdresser (my friend :D ) and in the evening I went to a 'meeting' where I was talking with awesome people!

+02/12/2018
+---
+Today I was at a family dinner (birthday of my aunt).
+I ate a lot of cake and I feel a little bad about it but ... it's life and you have to enjoy it!

+03/12/2018
+---
+I took home office today because yesterday weather was terrible to drive and I chose to stay with friends.
+I worked as usually, after work I went to swimming pool and trained freediving - I set  my best personal record (42-43m).

+04/12/2018
+---
+It was a casual Tuesday.
+Work > home > sleep.
+I started to write my engineering work.
+I wrote a chapter titles and I have resolve to finish it before Christmas.

+05/12/2018
+---
+And another day has passed.
+I wrote some of my engineering work and started thinking too, whether I should or should not continue my studies after (hopefully) obtaining the title of engineer.

+06/12/2018
+---
+Nothing really special happened today.
+Work > home, as usual.
+Something I want to mention is I'm in a better mood lately, that's good:) 👍👍

+07/12/2018
+---
+Yoohoo!
+Friday!
+I should be happy - the weekend is coming, but unfortunately, not for me :( I have studies this weekend ...
+Anyway, I'm happy because life is beautiful 😄😄

+08/12/2018
+---
+Today I met with my friend :).
+We went to the swimming pool and talked.
+It was after a whole day that wasn't easy - I had a studies before which I finished at 18.00.